2021 Fall Convergence

 Purvi Shah’s favorite art practices are her sparkly eyeshadow, raucous laughter, and seeking justice.
 She won the inaugural SONY South Asian Social Service Excellence Award for her leadership fighting violence against women.
 Her new book, Miracle Marks, explores women, the sacred, and gender & racial equity.
 With artist Anjali Deshmukh, she creates interactive art at https://circlefor.com/.
 Their participatory project, Missed Fortunes, documented experiences, celebrations, and pandemic rituals to create poetry and visual art, connection, and a community archive for healing.
 You can see and purchase the art prints at https://tiny.one/circlefor.
 Find more @PurviPoets.

 Image description: Purvi Shah identifies as a brown, South Asian woman.
 In this image, she is in front of trees and rocks in Central Park.
-She has bobbed black hair with a sparkly pink pin.
-She wears a royal blue sari with a sleeveless blouse.
-Her hand has a peacock design in mehndi and she is holding it across her chest.
-She has a set of sparkling bangles, a peridot & garnet flower ring, a blue and antique colored necklace and a red & silver bindi.
+She has bobbed black hair.
+She wears a cloudy sky blue textured top with a blue and brown double strand necklace.
+Her right shoulder has fresh mehndi.
 She is smiling with mischief and joy.

 [Photo credit: Neha Guatam]